-If you follow the Shop & Enroll blog, you probably have a pretty good idea about the parts of Medicare.
-The only question that remains is do you qualify for Medicare?
+If you follow the Shop & Enroll blog, you probably have a pretty good idea about the parts of the Medicare program.
+The only question that remains is do you qualify for the Medicare program?

 Isn’t It Based on Age?

-There are actually a few boxes that you can tick to be eligible for Medicare.
+There are actually a few boxes that you can tick to be eligible for the Medicare program.
 The first of these is to be 65 or older.
-This is the simplest way to qualify for Medicare.
+This is the simplest way to qualify for the Medicare program.
 All you need is patience.

 I’m Not 65.
 Does That Mean I Can’t Enroll?